-Before a writer, I managed Divas.
-So, to create a young diva running headlong into the maelstrom of those who seek fame and fortune, I turned to the women who had been there and done that.
-And now that The Drummer’s Widow has been published, and Cassandra (aka CiCi Belle) has gone on to live her life beyond the pages of my novel, I want to pay tribute to Aretha Franklin, Jennifer Holliday, Whitney Houston, Yvonne Jackson, Etta James, Carole King, Cyndi Lauper, Laurel Massé, Bette Midler, Gretchen Peters, Linda Ronstadt, Janis Siegel, Nina Simone, Ronnie Spector and Amy Winehouse who are not only Divas, but were my Muses throughout the writing of The Drummer’s Widow.
+Before becoming a writer, I managed Divas.
+So it was natural for me to write about them in my character Cassandra.
+But I also turned to the Divas I knew for help.
+And now that The Drummer’s Widow has been published, I want to pay tribute to Aretha Franklin, Jennifer Holliday, Whitney Houston, Yvonne Jackson, Etta James, Carole King, Cyndi Lauper, Laurel Massé, Bette Midler, Gretchen Peters, Linda Ronstadt, Janis Siegel, Nina Simone, Ronnie Spector and Amy Winehouse who are not only Divas, but my Muses throughout the writing of The Drummer’s Widow.
 It was their voices, their lyrics, and their personal stories that made Cassandra real.

-There are certainly other spectacular Divas throughout recent history but this is a personal list centered around the singers I worked with who inspired me with their courage and determination; the Divas whose narrative song-poems gave me the lines I needed to trigger my own ideas as a novelist; the Divas who kept me crying, laughing, and dancing right up to the last written page of The Drummer’s Widow; the Divas who guided me through my darkest days while they too stumbled in the dark.
+There are certainly other spectacular Divas throughout recent history but this is a personal list centered around the singers, some that I worked with, who inspired me with their courage and determination; the Divas whose narrative song-poems gave me the lines I needed to trigger my own ideas as a novelist; the Divas who kept me crying, laughing, and dancing right up to the last written page of The Drummer’s Widow; the Divas who guided me through my darkest days while they too tumbled in the dark.

 Today I remember Whitney Houston who sang so encouragingly, “I didn’t know my own strength” and “not to break,” and then she tragically did.
 I think of Amy Winehouse who said before her untimely death, “I'm not here to be famous, I just want to challenge myself.
 If all goes wrong, I'll have my music.”
 Both of them got lost in the maelstrom.